 • Catatonic schizophrenia:

-The person has at least two of the following symptoms: difficulty moving, resistance to moving, excessive movement, abnormal movements, and/or repeating what others say or do.
+The person may have difficulty moving, resistance to moving, excessive movement, abnormal movements, and/or repeating what others say or do.

 • Undifferentiated schizophrenia:

-This is characterized by two or more of the following symptoms: delusions, hallucinations, disorganized speech or behavior, catatonic behavior or negative symptoms.
+It consists of delusions, hallucinations, disorganized speech or behaviour, catatonic behaviour or negative symptoms.

 • Residual schizophrenia: